 FIBER OPTIC CENTER GLOSSARY

-There are 380 names in this directory beginning with the letter S.
+There are currently 380 names in this directory beginning with the letter S.

 The frequency spectrum from 2 GHz to 4 GHz used for land based microwave and some mobile satellite communications.
 The “short” DWDM transmission band, which occupies the 1460-1530 nm wavelength range.